 Step 3: configure team permissions

-Team members typically manage their own assignments, team leads assign and adjust work within their group, and managers maintain broader visibility.
-Approval workflows help ensure high-impact assignments receive appropriate review.
+Decide who can create, assign, or modify work at different levels.
+Team members typically manage their own tasks, team leads assign within their group, and managers maintain a bird’s-eye view.
+Approval workflows ensure high-impact assignments get proper review, preventing miscommunication or unauthorized commitments.

 Step 4: create reusable assignment templates